lubrandt/Kotlin-MPP/README.md

 }
 </pre>

-you the use it like so:
+you then use it like so:

 <pre>
 authenticate("NAME"){